AdobeDocs/analytics-platform.en/help/content-analytics/config/manual.md

 To activate a new configuration or changes you made to an existing configuration:

 1. You need to follow the [publishing flow](https://experienceleague.adobe.com/en/docs/experience-platform/tags/publish/overview){target="_blank"}.
-Only when you have successfully published the library for the Tag property that contains your Content Analytics configuration, Content Analytics data is collected for the domains, experiences and assets that you have configured.
+Only when you have successfully published the library for the Tags property that contains your Content Analytics configuration, Content Analytics data is collected for the domains, experiences and assets that you have configured.

 1. You need to [install](https://experienceleague.adobe.com/en/docs/experience-platform/tags/publish/environments/environments#installation) the embed code in the `<head>` element of the pages on your development, staging or publishing environment, subject to Content Analytics.